Pan-African University of the Congo: History

 UPAC was officially established on 7 January 2010, by Ministerial Decree No. 004/MINESU/CABMIN/MNL/DESP/KOB/2010.
 Spanning an area of 1,800 square meters, the university commenced its academic activities on 12 November 2011, with three foundational faculties: Law, Economics and Management, and Science and Technology, as well as a specialized program in Architecture.
 UPAC became the first university in the Democratic Republic of the Congo to adopt the Bachelor-Master-Doctorate (LMD) system.

 The inaugural academic year, 2011–2012, was officially declared open by the university's first rector, Professor Willy Moke-Sangol Bongo Pasi, during a conference held on the opening day.
 The university, in line with Minister Léonard Mashako Mamba's vision for modernizing Congolese universities, began with 200 students per class.

 On 16 September 2014, UPAC initiated the construction of a second second campus at 12th Street No. 45 in the Cité-Verte neighborhood of Selembao.
-At this juncture, academic programs were restructured into two primary faculties: the Faculty of Science and Technology—encompassing Civil Engineering, Architecture, and Computer Engineering—and the Faculty of Human Sciences, comprising departments of Law and Economics.
+At this juncture, academic programs were restructured into two primary faculties: the Faculty of Science and Technology, which encompasses Civil Engineering, Architecture, and Computer Engineering, and the Faculty of Human Sciences, comprising departments of Law and Economics.
 In 2015, it introduced the Faculty of Health Sciences and the Faculty of Information and Communication Sciences.

 Organization and trainings

 Governance

 UPAC's governance consists of three central components.
-The Board of Directors establishes the university's overarching policies, sanctions the budget, and oversees key decisions that shape the institution's strategic vision.
-The Management Committee is responsible for managing daily operations, proposing academic policies, and guaranteeing the quality of university life.
-The Scientific Council guides the research focus, supervises publications, and promotes and disseminates research outcomes.
+The board of directors establishes the university's policies, sanctions the budget, and oversees key decisions.
+The management committee is responsible for managing daily operations, academic policies, and the quality of university life.
+The scientific council guides the research focus, supervises publications, and promotes and disseminates research outcomes.